iamkiranrajput/EMS/README.md

 # Employee Management System

-This project is an Employee Management System built with React.js for the frontend and Spring Boot with Data JPA & Lombok for the backend.
+This project is an Employee Management System built with React.js for the frontend and Spring Boot with Data JPA for the backend.
 It provides a comprehensive solution for managing employee information efficiently.

 ## Features